The Lost Weekend (novel): Synopsis

 There isn't any cure, besides just stopping.
 And how many of them can do that?
 They don't want to, you see.
 When they feel bad like this fellow here, they think they want to stop, but they don't, really.
 They can't bring themselves to admit they're alcoholics, or that liquor's got them licked.
 They believe they can take it or leave it alone – so they take it.
 If they do stop, out of fear or whatever, they go at once into such a state of euphoria and well-being that they become over-confident.
 They're rid of drink, and feel sure enough of themselves to be able to start again, promising they'll take one, or at the most two, and – well, then it becomes the same old story over again.

 Perhaps the only thing keeping Birnam from drinking himself to death is his girlfriend Helen, a selfless and incorruptible woman who tolerates his behavior out of love.
 Helen does, however, upbraid him with the words: "I haven't got time to be neurotic."
-No sooner has he began to recover from his "Lost Weekend" than he contemplates killing Helen's maid to get the key to the liquor cabinet.
+No sooner has he begun to recover from his "Lost Weekend" than he contemplates killing Helen's maid to get the key to the liquor cabinet.

 He has a few drinks and crawls into bed wondering, "Why did they make such a fuss?"